Fudge0wn/studsaren-8/README.md

 # studsaren-8

 Home automation app for Studsaren 8.
+Currently built for thermometers... :smoking:

 A self-hosted dashboard for Aqara T1 Zigbee thermometers, running on a Raspberry Pi via Docker Compose and displayed on a wall tablet.